 The Mission of the Black Student Union Club is to ensure a viable resource to African American students and to others interested, to their parents and to the community.
 Our goal is to educate students about the African American culture and historical accomplishments through learning, acknowledging, and respecting those of the past.
 We promote a positive, nurturing, and safe environment to enrich all students so that the can be college and career ready upon graduation.
 We strive to motivate and enrich all by providing opportunities that promote excellence through diversity.

 Book Club is a great place for readers to come together and talk about great books!
-We meet every other Thursday with Mrs. Deborah from the Elkridge Branch Library in the Media Center Television Studio with Mrs. Lee.
+We meet every other Thursday in room 206 with Ms. Mattos.
+For more information, visit our Canvas homepage.

 Using various props and movement the LRHS Color Guard adds to the marching band spirit during games and Long Reach events.